the-squad/sudoku-desktop-game/README.md

 # Sudoku
-> A sudoku game build by JavaFX
+> A sudoku generating and solving algorithm build with ❤ and JavaFX

-This is a project build by students as a practical learning for Operating Systems-2 (Threads), however we extened everything beyond that.
-From the UI to the shortcuts.
+This is a project build by students as a practical learning for Operating Systems-2.
+However, to have fun and learn new stuff we added some features and build UI to make stuff more fun and user friendly.

 🔧 IDE: NetBeans <br />
 🎨 Design Language: Material Design <br />